 horizontal & vertical footcandles

-Dark 0.01 fc max
+Dark (park or rural setting) 0.01 fc max

-Low 0.10 fc max
+Low (residential area) 0.10 fc max

+Medium (commercial, industrial,

-Medium 0.20 fc max
+high density residential) 0.20 fc max

+High (public facilities and high

-High 0.60 fc max
+use activities) 0.60 fc max

-- 1. Natural habitat.
-The maximum lighting power density will be that of a dark zone within fifty-foot (50') of any tidal wetland or tributary of the Connecticut River or within one hundred feet (100') of an inland wetland or watercourse.
-Light poles may be located at that distance from the resources as long as the neither the horizontal nor the vertical cast of the light spills toward the resource. - 2.
+- Natural habitat.
+The maximum lighting power density will be that of a dark zone within fiftyfoot (50') of any tidal wetland or tributary of the Connecticut River or within one hundred feet (100') of an inland wetland or watercourse.
+Light poles may be located at that distance from the resources as long as neither the horizontal nor the vertical cast of the light spills toward the resource. - 2.
 Public, shared or common space.
 The maximum lighting power density of any zone above that is required for exterior lighting in shared or common portions of any development may be reduced for safety and comfort to no more than eighty percent (80%) for site illumination, such as for pathways or vehicular drives or fifty percent (50%) for illumination of building facades or landscape features.

 - B. Site illumination All exterior luminaires for site illumination will be down-cast with full cut-off shields/shrouds directed inward towards the site and away from oncoming motorists. - 1.
 Floodlight.
 Floodlights from buildings to locations on-site will be directed inward from the property line towards that portion of the site needing illumination.
 Flood lighting of private property from a luminaire mounted on a utility pole is prohibited. - 2.
 Pathway.
 A luminaire mounted on a light pole, bollard or fixture of no more than fourteen feet (14') along any pedestrian sidewalk, walkway or path may be other than a cut-off fixture if the light source is shielded. - 3.
 Sports or outdoor recreation.
 A court for tennis or other outdoor paddle sports may be illuminated no later than one (1) hour after the end of activities; seasonal use of municipal ice-skating or miniature golf may be illuminated no later than eleven (11 P.M.).
-Illumination of a golf course or practice area is prohibited; illumination of a playing field is prohibited. - 4.
+Illumination of an athletic field is permitted by Special Exemption Use and subject to Section 53 Special Standards. - 4.
 Outdoor display area.
 Illumination of display area of exterior sales or special activity at a temporary event with a termination date and time as approved by the Commission.